TEACPS/TEACPS/README.md

 ## License

-This repository is licensed under the MIT license.
+This repository is licensed under the GPLv3 license.
 See [LICENSE](LICENSE) for details.